tobiasmcvey/entur-realtime-aws/README.md

 5. SNS topics for each data-type
 6. Cloudwatch Metrics and Alarms for each data-type

 We recommend setting up enough resources to handle each data-type separately, since it is possible that only one data-type subscription gets terminated.
-We want the architecture to continue running on any healthy subscriptions, and to restart only when one is terminated.
+We want the architecture to continue running on any active subscriptions, and to restart only when one is terminated.

 ### **How it works**